akshawop/banking-system/README.md

 ## 8. 🛑 Troubleshooting

 -   Database errors 🗄
-    Check your MySQL connection settings and ensure the schema is set up.
+    Check your MySQL connection settings (in the DB.java file) and ensure the schema is set up in the database (schema.sql).
 -   Class not found 📦
     Make sure you compile with the correct classpath (`lib/*` for JARs).
 -   Input issues ⚠️